codeflowap/multi-agent-agentkit/README.md

 Navigate to the "Functions" tab.

-Locate the function named "Tomas SME Demo Run" and click its "Invoke" button.
+Locate the function named "SunCore SME Demo Run" and click its "Invoke" button.

 In the "Invoke Function" modal, paste the following JSON payload: